Find out how to report neglect or abuse for yourself or another adult.

 Our contact centre is open 9am to 5pm, Monday to Friday.

-If your concern is about someone under the age of 18 years old, you can report a concern about a child.
+If your concern is about someone under the age of 18, you can report a concern about a child.

 When to make a report

-If you suspect that someone is being mistreated, you should report this to us.
+If you suspect someone is being mistreated, you should report this to us.

 Abuse and neglect can be a single or repeated act.
-It could come from anyone, such as family, friends, caregivers or other professionals.
-There are many forms of abuse, some examples are:
+It could come from anyone, such as family, friends, carers or other professionals.
+There are many forms of abuse, such as:

 • physical abuse